Zoning Ordinance Update

 The update also includes revisions to the specifications for administrative bodies, administrative procedures, enforcement, and other relevant sections.
 These reviews will proceed through a similar process as the previous reviews, including Board of Supervisors and Planning Commission review as well as input from County staff and citizen stakeholders.

-Upon completion and review by all relevant bodies and individuals, a Public Hearing before the Planning Commission will be scheduled for the proposed revised Zoning Ordinance.
-Once the Commission is prepared to forward the revised ordinance to the Board, they will do so at the Public Hearing or a subsequent meeting with a recommendation for approval or denial with proposed additional modifications from the Planning Commission.
-The Board of Supervisors will hold a separate Public Hearing and vote to approve the proposed ordinance (with or without modifications) or deny the proposed ordinance with specifications for departmental staff as to the necessary revisions.
-Should revisions be determined necessary by the Board, the updated proposed ordinance will proceed through the Public Hearing process before the Planning Commission and Board prior to a second vote to approve or deny the ordinance.
-Upon approval of the final version, documents to assist the public may be prepared and, if so, provided on the Department of Planning and Zoning's website.
+Prior to adoption of any Zoning Ordinance changes, a public hearing is required to be held by both the Planning Commission and the Board of Supervisors.
+The Planning Commission is advisory and makes their recommendation to the Board based on their review and input from the Public Hearing.
+The Commission can hold multiple Public Hearings on the ordinance if they make substantial changes from what was advertised or to get additional input on any changes.
+Once the Commission is prepared to forward the revised ordinance to the Board, they will do so at the Public Hearing or a subsequent meeting with a recommendation for approval or denial with proposed additional modifications.
+The Board of Supervisors will hold a separate Public Hearing and vote to approve the proposed ordinance (with or without modifications) or deny the proposed ordinance with specifications for departmental staff as to the necessary revisions or back to the Planning Commission.
+Should substantive revisions be determined necessary by the Board, the updated proposed ordinance will proceed through the Public Hearing process before the Planning Commission and Board prior to a second vote to approve or deny the ordinance.
+Upon approval of the final version, documents to assist the public may be prepared and provided on the Department of Planning and Zoning’s website.

 Overview of Changes